zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/RNAi_dsRNA_Synthesis/RNAi_dsRNA_Synthesis.md

 2. Mix throughly by gently flicking the tube or pipette the mixture up and down, then briefly microcentrifuge to collect the reaction mixture at the bottom of the tube.

-3. Incubate at 37ºC for 4 hrs.
+3. Incubate at 37ºC for 4 hr.

-### Nuclease digestion to remove DNA and ssRNA
+## Nuclease digestion to remove DNA and ssRNA

 1. In the same tube as the IVT reaction, assemble the following digestion reaction in order to digest template DNA and any ssRNA (scale as needed):